All Products

 6. On the right side of the page, click Create Resource Pool.

-7. In the Create Resource Pool dialog box, enter a storage pool name in the Resource Pool Name field.
-You can expand the Advanced Settings option and select data nodes in the_recyle storage resource pool to associate them with the new custom storage resource pool.
-By default, no data node is selected.
-If you choose not to select data nodes, you can add nodes after the custom storage resource pool is created.
+7. In the Create Resource Pool dialog box, enter a name in the Resource Pool Name field.
+Optionally, expand Advanced Settings to select data nodes from the _recycle pool and associate them with the new pool.
+By default, no data nodes are selected.
+You can also add nodes after the pool is created.

 Change the configuration of a data node